-- employment status or performance (Harassment on the basis of these protected classes may include threatened or actual physical harm or abuse, stalking, or other intimidating conduct directed against the individual based on his or her protected class.). - j.
-Conduct that creates an intimidating, intolerable, or offensive campus, educational or working environment for another person, unrelated to the victim's protected class, if any. - k.
-Hazing, defined as any act or situation that recklessly or intentionally endangers the mental or physical health or safety of an individual for purposes of, including but not limited to, initiation or admission into, affiliation with, or as a condition for the continued membership with any organization operating under the sanction of the University. - 1.
-Actions which are committed without regard for the possible harm to self, other individuals, a group, or which may result in injury or damage to an individual or group - 3.
-Disorderly, disruptive conduct, including but not limited to: - a.
-Conduct which is disorderly and/or disruptive or in any way interferes with the administration or functions of the University, interferes with the freedom of movement of members or guests of the University community, or interferes with the rights of others to carry out their activities or duties. - b.
-Conduct that substantially disrupts or materially interferes with University activities or that reasonably leads University authorities to forecast such disruption or interference - c.
-Failure to follow directives of University officials. - 4.
-Harm to Property, including but not limited to: - a.
+- e.
+Remote controlled aircraft or vehicles, including but not limited to: - i.
+Unauthorized on-campus use of any remote controlled aircraft or vehicle. - ii.
+Failure to comply with establish guidelines for authorized use of remote controlled aircraft or vehicles.

+4. Harm to Property, including but not limited to:

+- a.
 Participation in acts of vandalism individually or as a member of a group. - b.
 Unauthorized entrance into or occupancy of any administrative office, residence hall, classroom, or other University facility. - c.
 Theft, the unauthorized use, unauthorized possession or unauthorized destruction of University resources or property of others; or acts committed with disregard for such resources or property. - d.
 Posting of commercial advertising on University property or engaging in commercial activity on University property or in conjunction with University events without appropriate authorization. - 5.
-Facilitating, assisting, inciting or encouraging others to participate in conduct which violates this Student Code of Conduct - 6.
+Facilitating Student Conduct Aiding, assisting, abetting, conspiring, soliciting, inciting, or encouraging others to engage in conduct which violates this Student Code of Conduct. - 6.
 Obstruction of Disciplinary Process Acts that disrupt or interfere with the University disciplinary process, including but not limited to: - a.
 Knowingly falsifying, distorting or misrepresenting information in a disciplinary proceeding or process. - b.
 Deliberately disrupting or interfering with the orderly conduct of a disciplinary proceeding or process. - c.
 Knowingly initiating a complaint or referral without cause. - d.
 Use of threats, coercion, intimidation, or harassment to discourage participation in or the use of the disciplinary process, or to alter the decision or outcome of a disciplinary proceeding or process. - e.
 Tampering with information to be used in a University disciplinary process. - f.
 Attempting to influence the impartiality of a member of the disciplinary process. - g.
-Violating and/or failing to comply with or fulfill disciplinary sanctions. - 7.
-Computer, network, and/or data misuse including but not limited to: - a.
+Violating and/or failing to comply with or fulfill disciplinary sanctions.

+7. Computer, Network, and/or Data Misuse including but not limited to:

+- a.
 Unauthorized access, entry or use of a University's or another's computer, computer system, network, software, password, account or data. - b.
 Unauthorized alteration or degradation of computer equipment, software, network, data or system performance. - c.
-Unauthorized copying or distribution of University data.
+Unauthorized copying or distribution of University data. - d.
+Unauthorized use, duplication, sharing, or distribution of copyrighted materials or other intellectual property, including computer software or other media such as music and videos. - e.
+Use of a computer or computer system in the commission of a crime to violate or facilitate the violation of laws, Board of Governors or University regulations or policies. - f.
+Any unauthorized commercial use of University computer or